-A leap forward in the quest to develop an artificial pancreasNovember 12th, 2012 in Medical research /
+A leap forward in the quest to develop an artificial pancreasNovember 12, 2012 in Medicine & Health / Medical research

 A diabetes specialist and Artificial Intelligence expert have collaborated to test the prototype of an artificial pancreas.
 Should a planned clinical study and clinical trial support the excellent 'simulated' results obtained so far, this breakthrough could one day change the lives of millions of people.

 People with type 1 diabetes have insufficient levels of insulin producing cells in their pancreas, or none at all, as a result of an autoimmune attack that is not currently preventable.
 They must inject or infuse insulin several times a day to control their blood sugar levels.
 This is a very crude substitute for what the body does moment-by-moment when it senses blood sugar and automatically releases the right amount of insulin to control it.
 Insulin pumps help with management to some extent, but there is much guesswork involved, as insulin values must be entered manually.

 High blood sugars cause damage to tissues and organs, and over a lifetime can lead to very serious complications such as kidney failure and blindness.